schraderL/GAGA/06_Analyses/Selection/README.md

 bash 01_run_all_alignments_prank.sh
 ```

-Then, check if all alignments were generated succesfully, or rerun them if they failed, allowing for more memory and time in the cluster.
+Then, check if all alignments were generated successfully, or rerun them if they failed, allowing for more memory and time in the cluster.
 ```bash
 bash 01b_run_check_alignments_scriptrerun_prank.sh
 ```